kgiampa/flask-Ibm-Iseries/README.md

 Launch the following command "python waitress_server.py" start the web server

 Some more documentation, about odbc, getting things set up here: https://github.com/IBM/ibmi-oss-examples/blob/master/odbc/odbc.md

+# About
+Example of a dynamic basic web application: db2 query (poweri or iseries) and data update